how to get your municipal business license (patente municipal) in puerto rico

 The first step is to go to your municipality’s Office of Planning and Development (Oficina de Planificacion y Desarrollo) and ask for a letter of recommendation (recomendación municipal) for your place of business.
 In my case, it was for my home office.
 The main document they are going to want to see is the deed or lease agreement.
 The lady in the Aguada office told me that if there is a restriction against commercial activity in my deed, I would not legally be allowed to work from my home!

 I was sweating bullets as she put on her reading glasses and began to pore over every line of my deed, which was all in Spanish.
-My mind was racing.
+I imagined the worst.
 What would I do if my request was denied?
-One phrase I couldn’t get out of my head was, “the power to tax is the power to destroy“.
-Anyway, I rode the emotional rollercoaster lower and lower.
-Then she looked up and matter of factly said there was no restriction in the deed preventing commercial use.
-I felt a huge weight lift off of me and was never happier to have the privilege to pay a service fee, which in this case was $25.
+The phrase “the power to tax is the power to destroy” looped through my mind.
+Just as my righteous indignation and anxiety rose to a fever pitch, she looked up and matter-of-factly stated there was no restriction in the deed preventing commercial use.
+Whew!
+Never have I been happier to have the privilege to pay a service fee, which in this case was only $25.
 Two days later, the letter was ready for me to pick up.

 Step 2